-Due to the services that critical infrastructure assets provide the Island's residents and the desired project outcomes for these assets, PRDOH may decide to allocate a portion of these program funds to projects that are Puerto Rican Government selected.
-Such recovery projects would be of regional and/or islandwide benefit and would demonstrate that it can increase the resiliency of critical assets so that when future hurricane events occur the asset is less likely to have a failure to function, which would benefit the citizens who rely on the asset.
+Due to the services that critical infrastructure assets provide the Island's residents and the desired project outcomes for these assets, PRDOH may decide to allocate a portion of these program funds to projects that are Puerto Rican Government-selected.
+Such recovery projects would be of regional and/or island-wide benefit and would demonstrate that it can increase the resiliency of critical assets so that when future hurricane events occur the asset is less likely to have a failure to function, which would benefit the citizens who rely on the asset.

 To realize the full potential of a holistic recovery across the Island, critical infrastructure needs must be addressed in a way that goes beyond what has been done in past efforts.
 CIR will fund the rebuilding, hardening, and making more resilient of critical infrastructure that are located across the Island.
-In so doing, the Island will be more adaptable to changing conditions, and able to withstand and recover rapidly from discutors.
-This Program will also coak to ensure that resilient from disruptions caused finfrastructure investments hazards, and contributing t eligible entities through a ith other public and private penefit across other funding streams occurs.
-PRDOH intends to use a combination of selected projects that have been determined to be critical for the Island's recovery, meet a recovery objective, are CDBG DR compliant, and are identified as part of the island wide planning process.
-As an output of the planning process, PRDOH, at its discretion, may decide to create an application based.
-Notice of Funding Availability (NOFA) or will enter into agreements with selected units of government.
+In so doing, the Island will be more adaptable to changing conditions, and able to withstand and recover rapidly from disruptions caused infrastructure investment hazards, and contributing t subrecipient model and se sector investments.
+Project e public amenities, reducing eligible entities through a ith other public and private penefit across other funding streams occurs.
+PRDOH intends to use a combination of selected projects that have been determined to be critical for the Island's recovery, meet a recovery objective, are CDBG-DR compliant, and are identified as part of the island-wide planning process.
+As an output of the planning process, PRDOH, at its discretion, may decide to create an application-based Notice of Funding Availability (NOFA) or will enter into agreements with selected units of government.
 PRDOH may focus on identifying projects that benefit LMI areas, although projects may also meet other national objectives.
-CIR further aligns with Puerto Rico's Recovery Plan priorities for short term priority on critical health and safety needs.
+CIR further aligns with Puerto Rico's Recovery Plan priorities for short-term priority on critical health and safety needs.